l-henri/lending-101/README.md

 ## How to work on this TD
 ### Introduction
-The TD has three components:
+The TD has two components, deployed on the Kovan testnet:
 - An ERC20 token, ticker TD-AAVE-101, that is used to keep track of points
 - An evaluator contract, that is able to mint and distribute TD-AAVE-101 points